-The audit committee is responsible for overseeing the senior management in establishing and maintaining an adequate, effective, and efficient internal control framework.
+The Audit Committee is responsible for overseeing the senior management in establishing and maintaining an adequate, effective, and efficient internal control framework.
 It shall ensure that systems and processes are designed to provide assurance in areas including reporting, monitoring compliance with laws, regulations and internal policies, efficiency and effectiveness of operations, and safeguarding of assets.
-The committee is composed of three members of the Board, all are non-executive director, and the majority are independent directors, who have knowledge of financial reporting and internal controls.
-The committee has regularly met every 3rd Saturday of the month or as the need arises.
+The committee is composed of three members of the Board, all are non-executive directors, and the majority are independent directors, who have knowledge of financial reporting and internal controls.
+The committee regularly meets every 3rd Saturday of the month or as the need arises.

-The audit committee's tasks include, but are not limited to, the following:
+The Audit Committee's tasks include, but are not limited to, the following: